Israeli gov’t in turmoil amid internal revolt against bill promising daycare for Haredi draft evaders

 “The time of the coalition is running out,” officials in the United Torah Judaism (UTJ) party told Maariv in response to the reports of the internal coalition rebellion.

-Despite the setback, Channel 12 News reported that the vote planned for Wednesday is expected to go ahead for now, and opponents of the bill will be subjected to heavy pressure to vote for the bill, or at least to abstain from the vote.
+Despite the setback, Channel 12 News reported that the vote planned for Wednesday is expected to go forward, with opponents subjected to heavy pressure to vote for the bill, or at least to abstain from the vote.

 According to earlier media reports, coalition officials had indicated the vote could be postponed if it cannot secure enough support, leading UTJ to threaten to boycott upcoming votes on other coalition-backed legislation, effectively blocking the government.

-Israel’s High Court ruled unanimously in June that the State of Israel can no longer legally exempt ultra-Orthodox men studying in religious schools from being drafted for army service, and, therefore, must also end halt all funding for the students.
+In June, Israel’s High Court ruled unanimously that the State of Israel can no longer legally exempt ultra-Orthodox men studying in religious schools from being drafted for army service, and, therefore, must also halt all funding for the students.
 The proposed Daycare Law aims to circumvent this ruling.

 The announcement of the bill led to an outcry among opposition parties, who said the law was a betrayal of the part of the society that is serving in the IDF.